-In order to play high-end games, you would need a good computer which is best for gaming in high-graphic settings, and where you can simultaneously record the action.
-A more powerful machine is advised if you just want to play demanding games like The Witcher.
+To play high-end games, you need a good computer that is best for gaming in high-graphic settings and where you can simultaneously record the action.
+It would be best if you had a more powerful machine to play demanding games like The Witcher.

-The less demanding games like Overwatch, Minecraft, or CSGO, do not need a PC that is incredibly pricey.
+The less demanding games like Overwatch, Minecraft, or CSGO do not need an incredibly pricey PC.

-Aside from having the processing power to record and play games simultaneously, make sure you have enough HDD/SSD storage space to record the gameplay.
+Aside from having the processing power to record and play games simultaneously, ensure you have enough HDD/SSD storage space to record the gameplay.

-As sound is one of the most important aspects of a video, having decent audio quality is essential.
+As sound is one of a video's most important aspects, decent audio quality is essential.

 When a new viewer sees a video and likes the content but dislikes the audio, the odds are that he will quit the video and never return.
 Therefore, it's much more crucial to have decent sound than it is to have good footage.

-We who work normal jobs frequently fantasize about what it might be like to make a career doing something we genuinely enjoy.
-YouTube gives us a fresh perspective on success, and teaches us what it's like to have it and how to get it.
+We who work regular jobs fantasise about what it might be like to make a career doing something we genuinely enjoy.
+YouTube gives us a fresh perspective on success and teaches us what it's like to have it and how to get it.

-Your work, though, isn't done yet.
+Your work, though, still needs to be completed.
 You'll also need to increase your social media presence to reach a larger audience.
 Your videos will be promoted and distributed through social media to those who aren't subscribers to your channel.